© Błażej Łyjak | Dreamstime.com

 Exercise also may help you sleep better, which is critical to relieving stress.
 If you have difficulty falling or staying asleep, pursue good sleep hygiene practices, such as avoiding caffeine late in the day or alcohol near bedtime and staying away from television, computer, and cell phone screens right before trying to sleep.
 Keep your bedroom dark and cool for optimal sleeping conditions.

-Struggling with stress?
+Struggling with how to deal with stress?
 See these University Health News posts for more advice on how to get past it.

 A mental health professional, such as a psychologist, also can teach you how to cope with stress.
 An approach called cognitive behavioral therapy (CBT) can be very effective in addressing negative and maladaptive thoughts and behaviors.